-Current assets of the District, excluding the current portion of restricted investments, increased due to cash flows generated from reopening of the Fairgrounds, return of the San Diego County Fair, and return of the horse racing enthusiasts to Del Mar as result of the removal of the COVID-19 pandemic mass gathering restrictions.
+Current assets of the District, excluding the current portion of restricted investments, increased due to cash flows generated from reopening of the Fairgrounds and return of the horse racing enthusiasts to Del Mar as result of the removal of the COVID-19 pandemic mass gathering restrictions.
+The District also received about \$24,600,000 in Federal and State funds related to COVID-19 pandemic relief during the year.

-Current liabilities: In November of 2021, the DAA received \$10,500,000 from the California Department of Food and Agriculture (CDFA) (through its Fairs and Expositions Branch) as part of its Budget Act of 2021-Targeted Support Program for the 2021/2022 California budget year.
+Current liabilities: In November of 2021, the District received \$10,500,000 from the California Department of Food and Agriculture (CDFA) (through its Fairs and Expositions Branch) as part of its Budget Act of 2021-Targeted Support Program for the 2021/2022 California budget year.
 The allocation was based on the operating period of May 2021 through April 2022.
-The DAA recognized this amount in 2022.
+The District elected to defer the recognition of this amount until 2022 when the cash flow projections indicated the loss that would incur.
+The deferred amount is included in the balance sheet under Accrued liabilities and other section.